websemantics/bragit/README.md

 #### Custom style

 [Semantic-ui labeled buttons](http://semantic-ui.com/elements/button.html#labeled) come in all [colors](http://semantic-ui.com/usage/theming.html#using-themes) and [sizes](http://semantic-ui.com/elements/button.html#size).
 However we all need to customize styles to our needs sometimes.
-Here's a quick example of a new color named `brand` which is used in this project, **Bragit** to re-theme Github buttons.
+Here's a quick example of a new color named `brand` which is used in this project, **Bragit** to re-theme Github buttons as shown [here](http://websemantics.github.io/bragit/).

 ```
 /* styles for github action buttons */